|

 with the ball

-- watching the ball bounce off the face wall and land in the back corner of the opponents side of the court making it impossible for opponent to return
+- watching the ball bounce off the face wall and land in the back corner of the opponent's side of the court, making it impossible for the opponent to return

 - feeling the exhilaration and pleasure

-Refine the script - Rewrite the script until when you read
+Refine the script - Rewrite it until you feel you are executing the service when you read it.

 FITT

-In designing your imagery program, apply the FITT principals, as
+In designing your imagery program, apply the FITT principles, as

 - I is for Intensity - Try to create an all-sensory